July 10, 2025

 Barriers and challenges to reducing drinking

-For some, being sober curious sounds straightforward and achievable, and preferrable to ‘traditional’ sobriety.
+For some, being sober curious sounds straightforward and achievable, or a better option to ‘traditional’ sobriety.

 For others, it might sound difficult, overwhelming, or out of reach.